chreden/trview/README.md

 ---|------
-Highlight           | Highlight the currently selected room Triggers            | Toggle trigger visibility Geometry            | Toggle hidden geometry visibility Water               | Toggle water in water rooms Depth               | Toggle depth mode.
+Highlight           | Highlight the currently selected room Triggers            | Toggle trigger visibility Geometry            | Toggle geometry mode
+Water               | Toggle water in water rooms Depth               | Toggle depth mode.
 This will show the currently selected depth of neighbours of the current room.
 Depth Selector      | Choose the depth of neighbours to show